-At the start of each meeting, first the student will leave the room so that the Committee may consult with the Advisor regarding progress and any concerns.
-Second, the student will return and the Advisor will leave the room so that the Committee may consult in a similar manner with the student.
+At the start of each meeting, the student will leave the room so that the committee may consult with the advisor regarding progress and any concerns.
+The student will return and the advisor will leave the room so that the committee may consult in a similar manner with the student.

-After the thesis committee meeting, the Thesis Committee Chair will write an evaluation that will be given to the Graduate Studies Coordinator for the student’s file.
+After the thesis committee meeting, the committee chair will write an evaluation that will be given to the department coordinator for the student’s file.
 This form can be downloaded at the Forms web page.
 The student will also receive a copy of this report for review and comments.
-At these meetings, the student must show satisfactory progress towards completion of his/her dissertation research as judged by the Thesis Committee.
-If not, the Thesis Committee can recommend dismissal from the program.
+At these meetings, the student must show satisfactory progress towards completion of their dissertation research as judged by the thesis committee.
+If not, the thesis committee can recommend dismissal from the program.
 Under these circumstances, a Master of Science degree will be awarded.

-Please note that a thesis committee meetings as stated in this policy are a requirement of the Biology Graduate Group as well as a University policy.
+Please note that thesis committee meetings, as stated in this policy, are a requirement of the Biology Graduate Group as well as a University policy.
 Students must schedule their meeting as determined by the committee members.

 When the meeting is 6 months past due, the stipend will be discontinued, and the student will be dismissed from the program.

 The Biology Graduate Program is a doctoral degree program.
 However, occasionally extenuating circumstances arise which require that a student leave the program before completing their doctoral thesis.
 Under these circumstances, a Masters of Science degree can be awarded if the student has satisfied the following requirements: